Stress and anxiety – coping with war anxiety - Priory experts offer advice

 A burden shared is a burden halved

-“Taking practical action can be highly effective for anxiety – so tell people you are struggling, and you will find you are not on your own.
-Write down your feelings, seek professional help (counselling, support groups, GP, check if your employer offers in-house employee counselling (Employee Assistance Programmes)).
+“Taking practical action can be highly effective for anxiety – so tell people you're struggling, and you'll find you're not on your own.
+Write down your feelings, seek professional help (counselling, support groups, GP) and check if your employer offers in-house employee counselling via an employee assistance programme (EAP).

 Practise kindness